 1. Maximize Natural Ventilation

-2. Use of Shade and Shelter
+2. Incorporate Shade and Shelter

-3. Sustainable Design Choices
+3. Opt for Sustainable Design Choices

 4. Embrace Greenery

-Examples of Tropical Interior Design in Singapore Homes
+Examples of Tropical Interior Design in Singapore

 Conclusion